 The Cronut what?
 French Chefs are well known to invent new dishes, and the French cuisine is recognized from the UNESCO World heritage.
 There is a new food invention made by a French person in the USA, the name: The Cronut!
 This pastry took over New York City!
 It is the new trendy pastry in the USA.
 Cronut was created in May 2013.

 What is the Cronut?

 The name explains this new food.
-It is a mix in between the French pastry the Croissant and the American pastry the Donut.
+It is a mix between the French pastry the Croissant and the American pastry the Donut.
 The Cronut is probably the food that is going to reunite the two countries 😁

 Who invented the Cronut?

 At the origin of this growing hybrid donut croissant, there is the French chef Dominique Ansel.
 He is a French baker that came to New York to pursue his American Dream.
-Before coming to the USA, he had learnt at Fauchon in France his job.
+Before coming to the USA, he had learned at Fauchon in France his job.

 How is made the Cronut?

 The Cronut is made from a croissant dough with the shape of a donut.
 Then, the French cook fried it and filled the inside with cream pastry, and put icing sugar on the top.
 It took him two months to manage to create this recipe, mixing the recipe of the croissant and the recipe of the donut.